getodk/collect/docs/STATE.md

 * A lot of code lives in between one "god" Activity (`FormFillingActivity`) and a process singleton (`FormController`)
 * Core form entry flow uses custom side-to-side swipe view (in `FormFillingActivity` made up of `ODKView`)
 * Questions are rendered using a view "framework" of implementations inheriting from `QuestionWidget` (which is documented in [WIDGETS.MD](WIDGETS.md)) which are also used to store UI state during form entry
+* Almost all app data is stored in Android's user-accessible "external" rather than "internal" storage
-* App mostly stores data in flat files indexed in SQLite
+* App mostly stores state in multiple SQLite databases - this means there's no DB level integrity guarantees on some relationships (like between forms and instances for example)
-* Access to data in SQLite happens through repository objects which deal in data/domain objects (`FormsRepository` and `Form` for example)
+* Access to state in SQLite happens through repository objects which deal in data/domain objects (`FormsRepository` and `Form` for example)
 * Settings UIs for the app use Android's Preferences abstraction
 * App uses [Material 3 Theming](https://m3.material.io/foundations/customization) so [Material components](https://material.io/components?platform=android) are preferred over custom or platform ones.
 * Dagger2 is used to inject "black box" objects such as Activity and just uses a very basic setup